-- ✤ A disclosure of ownership as required by 42 C.F.R. §§ 455.104-455.106; - The provider's National Provider Identifier (NPI) number in his or her business entity name if the provider has obtained one from the National Plan and Provider Enumeration System (NPPES); - ✤ A copy of the IRS Form CP 575 showing the Employer Identification Number (EIN) and business entity name which must match all other documentation including, but not limited to, vehicle signage; - An IRS Form W-9 which matches the information on the IRS Form 575;

-- A Certificate of Public Necessity (CPNC) issued by the Orleans Parish Taxicab Service and Enforcement Bureau for each provider, driver, and vehicle that will operate in Orleans Parish; and - An NEMT permit issued by the Jefferson Parish Emergency Management Office for each provider, driver, and vehicle that will operate in Jefferson Parish.
+- ❖ A Disclosure of Ownership Information Form for Entity and Business [link] as required by 42 C.F.R. §§ 455.104-455.106; - The provider's National Provider Identifier (NPI) number in their business entity name if the provider has obtained one from the National Plan and Provider Enumeration System (NPPES); - ❖ A copy of the IRS Form CP 575 showing the Employer Identification Number (EIN) and business entity name which must match all other documentation including, but not limited to, vehicle signage.
+A copy of the IRS Form 147C is acceptable if the IRS Form CP 575 is not available; - An IRS Form W-9 which matches the information on the IRS Form CP 575 or 147C; - ❖ A Certificate of Public Necessity (CPNC) issued by the Orleans Parish Taxicab Service and Enforcement Bureau for each provider, driver, and vehicle that will operate in Orleans Parish; and - An NEMT permit issued by the Jefferson Parish Emergency Management Office for each provider, driver, and vehicle that will operate in Jefferson Parish.